oryon-dominik/django-template/project_template_django/documentation/for-developers/how-to-develop.md

         poetry config virtualenvs.path <global path to your venvs>  # optional poetry install  # will install the dependencies to the venv

+        # mypy will be used by the project linter, so I recommend to install it globally for a available dmypy on PATH
+        # otherwise you will have to configure your IDE and dmypy yourself
+        python -m pip install mypy

 5. Setup the project for development